 A clean bike is a fast bike, even when it’s on the trainer.
-These bike maintenance tips for indoor training can make sure your bike is ready to work as hard as you do.
+Training is hard on your body and equipment, whether you’re riding indoors or out.
+This bike maintenance checklist for training can make sure your bike is ready to work as hard as you do.

-For more information on training check out Ask a Cycling Coach Ep 253.
+For more information on bike maintenance and training check out Ask a Cycling Coach Ep 253.

 Wipe down your frame.